This caramel pumpkin mousse is light, flavorful, and the perfect pumpkin dessert after your Thanksgiving feast.

 - Decide on your flavor and incorporate it into a rich base.

 - Fold in whipped cream and/or a cooked meringue (to be food safe–either Swiss or Italian meringue).
+(Classic French mousse usually also contains yolks.
+If you are concerned about egg safety, use Pasteurized eggs.)

 - Chill and enjoy.

-How to Make Caramel Pumpkin Mousse
+How to Make This Mousse

-This pumpkin mousse is not hard to make.
+Pumpkin mousse is not hard to make.
 Here’s the game plan, step by step:

 - Caramelize the sugar.